White Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this matchup looking to extend his six-game hit streak.
-During his last 10 outings he is hitting .212 with a double, two home runs, four walks and five RBI.
+- Garcia enters this matchup looking to extend his seven-game hit streak.
+In his last 10 outings he is batting .250 with a double, two home runs, five walks and five RBI.

 Garcia Recent Games